denidtt/insurance_demo/README.md

 Both Staging and Final Tiers (Not using Medallion Architecture as not a real world scenario ) databases are assumed to be created.
 The Staging tables are refreshed with each run and no history is preserved as they serve no other purpose but to stage data daily.
-The Final Tier Tables (only policy, claim,invoice) create a new dataset for each day based on the column "**process_day**", if a file has landed into s3 for that day .
-It doesn't check for any other cases
+The Final Tier Fact Tables ( policy, claim,invoice) create a new dataset for each day based on the column "**process_day**", if a file has landed into s3 for that day .
+It doesn't check for any other cases.
+Dimension tables (product, gender , status) are created to only have the latest version at any given time .

 When executed , the Schedule runs at 8 AM Everyday and reads from an S3 bucket which has been used as a staging area for this project.
 The code to load your local files into s3 is also added as part of source code under the folder "lib"